ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/standup meeting - questions.md

 ## week 8 (project 3):
 - What did you eat for breakfast?
-- What’s your favourite music artist / band?
+- What's your favourite music artist / band?
 - How do you pronounce Squirrel?

 ## week 9 (project 3):